Maruāhaira

 Maruāhaira was a Māori rangatira (chief) of Rangihouhiri and the ancestor of the Ngāti Whakahemo iwi.
-He accompanied his people on a great migration from Tawhitirahi, near Opotiki, to Te Whakaroa on the East Cape, and on to Tōrere in the eastern Bay of Plenty.
+He accompanied his people on a great migration from Tawhitirahi, near Opotiki in New Zealand, to Te Whakaroa on the East Cape, and on to Tōrere in the eastern Bay of Plenty.
 As a result of an insult received from his son-in-law, he led a military expedition against the Waitaha iwi and seized Pukehina from them.